Ultrawipf/OpenFFBoard_wiki/OpenFFBoard-(State-and-roadmap).md

 An ODrive can receive torque commands and report the encoder position via a CAN bus for FFB.
 Manual configuration of the ODrive required!

+#### VESC support:
+A VESC can receive torque commands and report the encoder position via a CAN bus for FFB.
+Manual configuration of the VESC required!

+#### Multi axis FFB for joysticks and flight sims:
+Complex. mostly working but rarely tested.

-## Planned features:
+## General

+#### Writing and dumping setups into and from flash
+Back up of settings or quick start presets

-#### HID control of certain parameters:
+#### HID control of certain parameters
 Setting steering angles or strength from external programs without the serial port.
-Currently in development.
+Great for third party applications and automations

+#### MT8625 Encoder
+Encoder supported via SPI

+## Planned features

 #### Better TMC initialization routines for encoder alignment:
 Important for safe and stable startup

-#### Multi axis FFB for joysticks and flight sims:
-Complex.
-Will take time but planned in the future

-#### Odrive support:
-Interesting for multi axis ffb.

-#### CAN bus:
-Using the FFBoard as a CAN bus interface or adding analog/digital inputs via CAN.

 #### External encoder support for TMC:
 Tunneling BISS-C or EnDat through the STM to the TMC as a position source.
 Would be very flexible but adds communication overhead

-#### Writing and dumping setups into and from flash:
-Back up of settings or quick start presets

 #### SimHub integration via HID:
 Auto change steering degrees and intensity depending on game.
 Motor stats as overlay etc.